Match Officer - School Competitions QLD

 ABOUT THE ROLE

-For many children, their first experience in our game is through participation in an AFLQ run School Competition.
-As a casual Match Officer in South-East Queensland, you will play a key role in helping our participation workforce through the delivery of high quality and engaging school football match days and competitions, introducing participants to the AFL.
+As a casual Match Officer in South East Queensland, you play a key role in helping our participation workforce through the delivery of high quality and engaging school football match days and competitions, introducing participants to the AFL.
 You will be trained to deliver a high-quality match day to diverse audiences in a safe, consistent, and inclusive way.

 Our Match Officers will assist in delivering match days for our Premier School Competitions (Term 1 & 4), AFLQ Schools of Excellence (Term 1 & 2), AFLQ Schools Cup (Term 1, 2 & 3) and other AFL run competitions across the year.
 Competitions operate during and after business hours, including weekends.